Lucas Dillon (judge): Judge

 Until his last years, Dillon was held in high regard by the English Crown.
 Sir William Gerard, the Lord Chancellor of Ireland, described him as an energetic reformer, who was diligent in attending the Privy Council and the Court of Castle Chamber (the Irish equivalent of the English Star Chamber).
-He was seen as one of the few Irish judges of real eminence, at a time when the Crown authorities ranked the competances of most of his colleagues below that of an inexperienced junior member of the English Bar.
+He was seen as one of the few Irish judges of real eminence, at a time when the Crown authorities ranked the competences of most of his colleagues below that of an inexperienced junior member of the English Bar.

 Sidney

 Dillon was particularly close to Sir Henry Sidney, the Lord Deputy of Ireland, who called him "my faithful Dillon".
 Sidney knighted him in 1575.

 He was one of Sidney's few influential supporters during the so-called "cess controversy", the much-resented attempt to impose a tax for the upkeep of military garrisons on the gentry of the Pale, and became rather unpopular as a result.
 His membership of a five-man commission empowered to fine those landowners who refused to pay the cess was a particular source of irritation, especially as he was its only Irish member.

 Like Gerard, Dillon was a firm believer in the benefits of extending the common law to all parts of Ireland, and of encouraging the settlement of all grievances by resort to law.
-In general he favoured moderation rather than coercion, although he would where required by the Crown carry out repressive measures.
+In general, he favoured moderation rather than coercion, although he would where required by the Crown carry out repressive measures.
 He played a considerable part in putting down the Desmond Rebellions and the rebellion of William Nugent.
-Sidney did however express concerns about Dillon's increasing ill-health, which he feared might make him incapable of performing his duties as a judge.
+Sidney did, however, express concerns about Dillon's increasing ill-health, which he feared might make him incapable of performing his duties as a judge.
 In September 1578 the Queen recalled Sidney and he was replaced by William Drury, as only Lord Justice of Ireland.